 While the core components are shared experiences across the internship program, the biggest differences between the two tracks are the nature of the time-limited clinical rotations, the focus of the year-long outpatient services work, and the pairing of supervisors and mentors.

 Interns on the Clinical Child Track will engage in nine months of time-limited specialty clinical rotations with one required 3-month rotation in an acute care setting, the Partial Hospitalization Program, and two clinical child rotations of the intern’s choice for 3-months each.
 Interns will also choose one 3-month rotation from the Pediatric Psychology Track to support breadth of training.
 Clinical Child Track Interns will participate in year-long experiences in Outpatient Services focused on a wide range of presenting problems under the supervision of two Clinical Child Psychologists.
-Interns will also spend one day per week for six months with the Neuropsychology Testing Service.
+Interns will also spend one day per week for three months with the Neuropsychology Testing Service.
 This rotation is scheduled during the choice rotations.
 Didactics will include a full year in the Trauma Treatment Service and Learning Collaborative in addition to cohort wide, didactics attended by all interns, related multidisciplinary seminars, professional development opportunities including supervision training, and protected time for research, program evaluation, and/or advocacy.

 Acute Care Experience: The Partial Hospitalization Program